bowenzhu1/Hack-the-Valley-4/README.md

 # Hack-the-Valley-4
-Hackathon project for Hack the Valley 4
+Mobile gamified alarm app project for Hack the Valley 4